 Everyone and their brother says, create more content, and maybe you have, but maybe you haven’t seen the results you were hoping for.
-Are you struggling to figure out how to find content ideas your customers care about?
+Are you struggling to figure out how to figure out what content your Ideal Customer wants from you?
 Because let’s be honest, you can create a LOT of content and not see results if you’re writing about things no one cares about or is searching for or if you’re not optimizing your content.
 If you’re going to put the time and effort into creating great content, you want to make sure you get results.

 Think about the questions your customers ask you regularly

 Your frequently asked questions are often a GREAT starting place for content development.
 If people regularly ask you the same handful of questions that tells you this is information they need to know before making a purchase decision.
 Isn’t that the type of content you want to create?
 I know it’s the type I want to create for my business.
 Helping your customers get answers to their questions positions you as a go-to expert in your field.

 Think about the problem someone has that your business solves.
 Maybe you were your ideal customer a few years ago.
 What questions did you have before you figured everything out?
 Your ideal customer probably has very similar questions today.